arl/tmux-gitbar/README.md

 # Installation

-You can install tmux-gitbar anywhere you want, although it's slightly easier to install it to the default location `$HOME/.tmux-gitbar`
+You can install tmux-gitbar anywhere you want, by default the location is your home directory.

 ## Default installation